nfloris/Multimodal-RAG/README.md

 <img src="images/mmr4.jpg" alt="Text + video pipeline" width="75%">

-Important: run the full video pipeline on Linux or WSL.
+**Important**: run the full video pipeline on Linux or WSL.
 Native Windows is not supported for the complete InternVideo2 workflow because InternVideo2 and related video dependencies are unreliable or broken in this setup.